coinbase/multisig-tool/README.md

     `browserify -r bip38 -s Bip38 > lib/multisig/bip38.js`

-Then we [amend](https://github.com/coinbase/multisig-tool/commit/f8bbcb87ec50dc9414ca10e18c9fc0a8f4737322) the `lib/multisig/bip38.js` to support progress callbacks and Web Worker messages handling.
+Then [amend](https://github.com/coinbase/multisig-tool/commit/f8bbcb87ec50dc9414ca10e18c9fc0a8f4737322) is used on `lib/multisig/bip38.js` to support progress callbacks and Web Worker messages handling.

-We need this as a separate file, because we're using it with web workers.
+This must be a separate file, as it is used with with Web Workers.

-## Improvements missing
+## Caveats

-1. There is currently no error checking whatsoever.
+1. There is no error checking whatsoever.
 That means the tool won't let you know if something is wrong with your input or with anything else.
 It will just silently stop working.

-2. There is also currently no support for **group vaults**.
+2. There is also no support for **group vaults**.

-We plan to tackle those issues soon, but we do accept community contributions as well.
-So if you have a solution for some of these, please submit a pull request!